FaTiH3446/FaTiH3446.github.io/documentation.md

 I also used ChatGPT once for writing this documentation. clock V2
 In this project, I created an analog clock that looks like Captain America's shield.
 I improved it by reusing and adjusting parts from my previous clock projects.
 Tapping the screen changes the minute direction, and after four taps, the hour increases.
 The + and – buttons change the hour, and the Next Minute button moves the minute hand.
 Double tap resets the clock to 0:00.
 The background color changes based on the time.
 The program responds to user interactions like taps and button presses, which shows event-driven programming.
+Documentation: Calculator in Python

+Big idea 1 Documentation

+What I Did
+Wrote code to take numbers from the user.

+Added functions for addition, subtraction, multiplication, and division.

+Used if–else statements to choose the correct operation.

+Printed the result back to the user.

+Challenges
+Making sure division works without errors.

+Handling wrong inputs (like typing letters instead of numbers).

+Help
+I watched a YouTube tutorial to understand how to build a calculator in Python.

+I worked with my teammates to test and improve the program together.

+I also used ChatGPT for extra explanations, debugging advice, and help writing this documentation.